agraharidheeraj/sql-project-database/README.md

 The project is organized as follows:

-- `queries.sql`: SQL queries that answer specific questions about IPL data.
+- `ipl_query.sql`: SQL queries that answer specific questions about IPL data.
 - `README.md`: This file, providing an overview of the project.

 ## SQL Queries